Yukkuricraft/Yukkuricraft/README.md

 - `/var/lib/yukkuricraft/<ENV>/minecraft/<WORLD GROUP>/...`

-We define our "enabled" world groups in our cluster variables - See [Environments and Containers](#environments-and-containers).
+We define our "enabled" world groups in a config - See [Environments and Containers](#environments-and-containers).

 ### `docker-compose.yml` Generation

-Using our configured enabled world groups, we dynamically generate a `gen/docker-compose-{ENV}.yml` to run only the enabled groups.
+Using our configured enabled world groups, we dynamically generate a `gen/docker-compose/docker-compose-{ENV}.yml` to run only the enabled groups.

 - <sub>Sourcecode can be found under `src/generator/docker_compose_gen.py`</sub>